 2. Ask if Your Case Can Be Presented to a Tumor Board

 A tumor board is a meeting of doctors and other healthcare professionals across various specialties at a given hospital to discuss the diagnosis and treatment options for complex cancer cases.
-Tumor boards are comprised of various individuals including but not limited to pathologists, medical oncologists, radiation oncologists, surgical oncologists, and even relevant nurses or social workers.
+Tumor boards, also called multidisciplinary reviews, are comprised of various individuals including but not limited to pathologists, medical oncologists, radiation oncologists, surgical oncologists, and even relevant nurses or social workers.
 Each member brings a different perspective to the table with the goal of creating a more holistic view of the case.

 A patient we recently interviewed had his melanoma case reviewed by a tumor board.
 The doctors on the board had multiple opinions on a path forward.
 His case was then presented at a global summit of world-renowned experts in melanoma treatment and multiple opinions still remained.
 In the end, the patient’s surgical oncologist brought this information back to the patient and he was able to make an informed decision guided by the input of multiple doctors.
 What we learn from this story is that even among the top experts in the world, complex cancer cases can still have multiple paths forward in the dynamic landscape of cancer care.

 One thing to note...